 Reporting Options

 There are many options when it comes to reporting incidents of assault, violence, and harassment.
 Advocates from The Aurora Center can help you before and throughout the reporting process.
-You can report to law enforcement, the University Equal Opportunity & Affirmative Action office, leaders of an academic department or student organization, etc.
+You can report to law enforcement, the University's Title IX office (EOT), leaders of an academic department or student organization, etc.

-Students, staff, faculty, parents, and community members may also report incidents of sexual assault, sexual harassment, relationship violence, and stalking (all are Title IX violations) to the Office of Equal Opportunity & Affirmative Action in person or online.
+Students, staff, faculty, parents, and community members may also report incidents of sexual assault, sexual harassment, relationship violence, and stalking (all are Title IX violations) to the Office of Equal Opportunity & Title IX in person or online.

-If a Complainant pursues a formal grievance process, EOAA will schedule interviews with them, the Respondent, and any witnesses.
+If a Complainant pursues a formal grievance process, EOT will schedule interviews with them, the Respondent, and any witnesses.
 Complainants and Respondents have a right to an advisor and a support person during these processes.
 An Aurora advocate can serve a support person and likely provide Complainants with an advisor.
 We always recommend having an advisor who is familiar with the University's sexual misconduct policy present during interviews.
-EOAA investigations often take a few to several months to complete.
-During this time, parties will have the opportunity to review evidence before EOAA makes their finding.
+EOT investigations often take a few to several months to complete.
+During this time, parties will have the opportunity to review evidence before EOT makes their finding.

 Upon receiving the Informal Resolution, either party may accept, request to modify, or decline the Information Resolution.
 Any requested modifications will be considered as appropriate, though they may result (as will a declination) in the case proceeding to a live hearing.
 A live hearing will be scheduled for at least a month in advance so that parties and their advisors have ample time to prepare any new evidence, gather witnesses, and review all previous evidence.
 The UMN sexual misconduct policy and procedures below outlines the order of hearing proceedings and additional important information to prepare for a hearing.
 The hearing takes place via Zoom in front of a panel of volunteer student, staff, and faculty who have been trained on these issues.
 Following the hearing, they make their decision and send a Written Determination with their finding and outcomes about 10 days afterward.
 The decision does not have to be unanimous.
 After the hearing, there is a final appeal option available under certain circumstances that can be found in the policy.